The myth about the "Celtic god of the dead."

 Dead.
 The Great God Samhain appears to have been invented in

-the 18th century, as a God of the Dead before the ancient Celtic people and their religion were studied by
+the 18th century, as a God of the Dead.
+This happened before the ancient Celtic people and their religion were studied in detail by

 McBain's Etymological Dictionary of

-the Gaelic Language says that 'samhuinn' (the Scots Gaelic spelling) means 'summer's
+the Gaelic Language says that 'Samhuinn' (the Scottish Gaelic spelling of Samhain) means 'summer's

 Samhain is pronounced "sah-van" or "sow-in" (where "ow" rhymes with

-A language expert has commented that the "mh" in Samhain and Samhuin "would
+"cow").
+A language expert has commented that the "mh" in Samhain and Samhuin:

 originally have been pronounced like an "m" made without quite closing your